 Since 1988, Florida's statewide alligator harvest has been nationally and internationally recognized as a model program for the sustainable use of a natural resource.
 Each year, alligator management units are established with appropriate harvest quotas to provide recreational opportunities for Floridians and non-residents who are at least 18 years old to take up to 2 alligators per permit.
-Applicants who are awarded a permit must submit payment for two CITES tags and an Alligator Trapping License, or provide proof of possession of an Alligator Trapping License valid through the end of the alligator harvest season.
+Applicants who are awarded a permit must pay for two CITES tags and an Alligator Trapping License, or provide proof of possession of an Alligator Trapping License valid through the end of the alligator harvest season.
 A Florida hunting license is not required to participate in the statewide alligator hunt.

 Program News and Information

-New!
 The Arthur R. Marshall Loxahatchee National Wildlife Refuge in Palm Beach County is now an alligator harvest unit.
 The alligator hunt on this area will be more restrictive than other areas.
 These additional restrictions are detailed in the A.R.M.
 Loxahatchee NWR alligator hunting brochure .

 Information for County-wide Alligator Harvest Permit holders